 What is bullying?

 While state laws have little consistency in their definition of bullying, the accepted definition by many mental-health professionals is physical or verbal aggression that is repeated over a period of time and involves an imbalance of power.
 It is further characterized by the bully repeatedly using the higher social status they have over the victim to exert power and to hurt the victim.
-When the harassment, name calling, gossiping, or rumor spreading extends from being done in person or by phone to the use of emails, chat rooms, blogs, or other social media, it is referred to as cyber bullying.
+When the harassment, name calling, gossiping, rumor spreading, threats, or other forms of intimidation expand from being done in person or by phone to the use of emails, chat rooms, blogs, or other social media over the Internet, it is referred to as cyber bullying or online bullying.

 Bullying is usually thought of as taking place between children at school.
 However, it can also occur at work and include behaviors like verbal abuse, sabotaging the victim' s job or work relationship, or misusing authority.
 Adult bullies who engage in these behaviors are males 60% of the time.
-While men who bully tend to direct their hostility toward both genders equally, women bullies target other women about 80% of the time.
+While men who bully tend to victimize both genders equally, women bullies target other women about 80% of the time.

 Find out what women really need.